Daniel-Kav/ts-db/README.md

 ## Examples

+The project includes:
-The project includes various JOIN examples in `src/Examples/joins.ts`:
+various JOIN examples in `src/Examples/joins.ts`:

 1. **INNER JOIN**: Get passenger travel details with customer information
 2. **LEFT JOIN**: Get all customers and their flight details